 Atkins and Potts have kindly offered the entire set of seven spreads and dippers as a giveaway on my blog.

 I have a house full of chocolate spread, now how wonderful is that?
-Luckily, I have lots of ideas on how to use it.
+Luckily, I have lots of ideas on how to use it, including baking a batch of chocolate walnut pastries.
 It’s been more years than I care to count since I last had chocolate spread, so how come I have a house full of it now?